-In 2021 the Company had a credit line of €550 million with its parent, Casino Guichard-Perrachon set in order to cover the needs of the Company.
-As part of the cash pool agreement with Cnova and its subsidiaries, unused credit lines amounted to €330 million as of December 31, 2021.
-This credit line was extended to €700million on March 22, 2022, and unused credit lines amounts to €316 million as of December 31, 2022.
-The term of the cash pool agreement is six year and can be terminated by mutual consent.
-In addition, Casino Guichard-Perrachon confirmed through a letter dated March 28, 2023 that it will provide financial support to Cnova N.V. to assist the company in meeting its liabilities as and when they fall due up to a maximum of € 100 million in addition to the abovementioned amount of € 700 million and only to the extent that funds are not otherwise available to Cnova N.V. to meet such liabilities for a period of at least 18 months from the date of authorization of its 2022 financial statements.
-Casino Guichard-Perrachon also confirmed that it has the ability to provide such support.
+In 2023 the Company had a credit line of €700 million with its parent, Casino Guichard-Perrachon set in order to cover the needs of the Company (Current Account Agreement with Casino Finance).
+As part of the Current Account Agreement between Casino Finance, and Cnova and its subsidiaries, unused credit lines amounted to €266 million as of December 31, 2023.
+The term of the Current Account Agreement with Casino Finance is until July 31, 2026 and can only be terminated earlier by mutual consent.
+In addition, Casino Guichard-Perrachon confirmed through a letter dated March 28, 2023 that it will provide financial support to Cnova N.V. to assist the company in meeting its liabilities as and when they fall due up to a maximum of € 100 million in addition to the abovementioned amount of € 700 million and only to the extent that funds are not otherwise available to Cnova N.V. to meet such liabilities until September 28th, 2024.
+Following the completion of the accelerated safeguard procedures on 26 February 2024, Casino Guichard-Perrachon also confirmed that it has the ability to provide such support.